cyclus/cyclus.github.com/_sources/devdoc/style_guide.txt

 Function overviews should fully describe the function's behavior, the parameters required to call it, and the value it returns.
-Each portion must be preceded by the Doxygen keyword.
+Each portion must be preceded by the appropriate Doxygen keyword.

 Please note that class and function overviews differ in asterisk usage in the overview's body.
 An example is given below: ::

   /**
-   * @brief An explanation of the function's behavior
+   * @brief An explanation of aFunction's behavior
    *
    * @param aParam description of aParam
    * @return description of what the function returns